 "Discrimination" means acting, failing to act, or unduly delaying an action regarding any person because of race, religion, color, sex, national origin, age (except as required by state or federal law), occupation, familial status (families with children), marital status, political opinion, personal appearance, sexual orientation, or physical or mental handicap, in such a way that the person is adversely affected.

-"Housing" means a building or part of a building designed or arranged for use as a residence or sleeping place for one or more persons, groups, or families.
-It includes a mobile home site and any land offered for sale or lease for the construction of housing.
+"Housing" means a dwelling for the use of one or more individuals, groups or families, any mobile home site, and any land offered for sale or lease for the construction of housing.